forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Inventory Summary

-This is a count of what resources have been crawled into inventory, and outputted to Cloud Storage bucket.
+This is a count of what resources have been crawled into inventory, and outputted to a Cloud Storage bucket.

+To configure how you want Notifier to send the Inventory Summary, follow the steps below

+1. Open `forseti-security/configs/server/forseti_conf_server.yaml`.

+1. Navigate to the `notifier` > `inventory` > `summary` section.

 ```yaml
 notifier: